metasfresh/metasfresh-documentation/_webui_collection/EN/Add_phone_call_schema_version.md

  >**Note:** If this date lies in the *past*, the schema version will be effective *immediately*.
 If it lies in the *future*, it will only apply *from that date*.
 Older versions are automatically overridden by the more recent version.

 ### Specify weekdays, repetitions and time intervals
-The following parameters can be combined with each other as desired and needed:
+The following parameters can be combined with each other as needed:

 | Parameter | Description |
 | :--- | :--- |